atsa-es/MARSS/README.md

 You can also cite the package as you would other R packages:

-Elizabeth Holmes, Eric Ward, and Kellie Wills (2013).
+Elizabeth Holmes, Eric Ward, Mark Scheuerell, and Kellie Wills (2018).
 MARSS: Multivariate Autoregressive State-Space Modeling.
-R package version 3.9.
+R package version 3.10.4.

-Update the version number and year if you use the more recent version on GitHub.
+Update the version number and year if you use a more recent version on GitHub.

 ### PUBLICATIONS